ZAPPA - REVIEW

 But it’s not all serious, and the film is chock full of sometimes laugh-out-loud quotes by Zappa and those who are willing to talk candidly about their experience of him.

-The film begins with an ailing Zappa’s appearance in Prague, and ends with two poignant scenes – one with the composer taking a bow at the triumphant orchestral concerts (later compiled on The Yellow Shark) of his compositions performed in Germany by the Ensemble Modern in 1992.
-As cancer takes hold and he’s confined to his Los Angeles house/studio, Zappa hosts some amazing music sessions combining the talents of Mongolian throat singers, blues/funk legend Johnny ‘Guitar’ Watson and traditional Irish band The Chieftains, and we get a fly-on-the-wall view of this all-too-brief moment.
+The film begins with an ailing Zappa’s appearance in Prague and ends with a poignant scene with the composer taking a bow at the triumphant orchestral concerts (later compiled on The Yellow Shark) of his compositions performed in Germany by the Ensemble Modern in 1992 – his last appearance.

 The only real letdown is the incidental music, which should have been Zappa and only Zappa.
 For some insane reason, they got some guy called John Frizzell to supply very generic music.
 I find this bizarre, because the Zappa catalogue is crammed full of interesting instrumental music that would surely have sat beautifully on a documentary about the composer.